AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Stylish and modern, Behind the counter, There are several shelves that have been hung on the wall. a stanning photograph of stylish
+This is an image of a young girl riding a horse down carefully.
+A book that I've read recently, which really inspired me, was called "Tribal leadersheep"